Garrett Cooper Player Props: Marlins vs. Mets

 Looking to place a prop bet on Garrett Cooper?
 Check out what's available at BetMGM and sign up with this link!

+- Cooper is batting .261 with a triple and a home run.

+- In four of six games this season, Cooper has picked up at least one hit, including one game with multiple hits.

-- He hit a home run in 7.6% of his games last season (119 in all), going deep in 1.9% of his plate appearances.
+- He has hit a home run in one of six games, and in 4.3% of his plate appearances.

-- Cooper drove in a run in 30.3% of his 119 games last season, with more than one RBI in 10.9% of those games (13).
-He drove in three or more runs in one game.
+- Cooper has an RBI in one game this season, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.